Angels with Dirty Faces (Sugababes album)

-Production and release

-Shortly after the release of the final single from the band's debut album, One Touch, group member and co-founder Siobhán Donaghy left because of personal differences within the band.
-She was officially replaced by new member, Heidi Range during 2001.
-After being dropped by their former label, London Records, the band began to search for a new record label.
-Having already started writing material for the band's second studio album, they eventually signed with Island Records.
+Background

+In November 2000, London Records released Sugababes' debut album One Touch.
+The album was critically acclaimed for its mature songwriting and its blend of R&B, pop, and soul delivered by the young group members, and it produced the international top-ten single and breakthrough hit "Overload."
+Initial UK sales were modest however, and though it later reached number 26 on the UK Albums Chart and earned a Gold certification from the British Phonographic Industry (BPI), it enjoyed a stronger performance in New Zealand and other parts of Europe, particularly in German-speaking Europe, where it reached the top ten in Austria, Germany, and Switzerland.
+Despite also generating two further top-20 singles, "New Year" and "Run for Cover," and BRIT Award nomination for "Overload," One Touch ultimately fell short of London Records' commercial expectations.

+Shortly after the release of the album's final single, "Soul Sound," group member and co-founder Siobhán Donaghy left Sugababes, citing personal differences within the group and her desire to pursue a different career path, although she later revealed that she had experienced clinical depression during this period and that the group's internal dynamics had shifted significantly.
+Although London Records had indicated that the group's contract termination was being considered, remaining members Mutya Buena and Keisha Buchanan opted to continue the group.
+Auditions were subsequently held to find a replacement, and former Atomic Kitten member Heidi Range was ultimately selected to join.
+Shortly thereafter, London Records announced that it would drop the band.
+Following their departure, Sugababes began seeking a new record deal while already developing material for their second studio album.
+They were approached by A&R manager Darcus Beese, who offered them a recording contract with Universal Island, which they ultimately accepted.

 Promotion

-"Freak like Me", which samples Gary Numan's "Are 'Friends' Electric?", was the first released single and entered the UK Singles Chart at number one.
+"Freak Like Me", which samples Gary Numan's "Are 'Friends' Electric?", was the first released single and entered the UK Singles Chart at number one.
 "Round Round", produced by Xenomania, was the second released single and also debuted on the UK chart at number one.
 The third single released was a double A-side release of "Stronger" and "Angels with Dirty Faces", which reached number seven on the UK Singles Chart.
 The last single, "Shape", which samples Sting's single "Shape of My Heart", was the only one from the album not to achieve a position in the top ten of the UK Singles Chart; it entered at number eleven.
 The song, however, did reach the top ten in Poland (number one), Ireland (number nine) and the Netherlands (number ten).